 Falmouth, Mass.
 First Congregational Church

-First Congregational Church of Falmouth began as an outlying "branch" of the church located in nearby Barnstable.
-This "branch" was initially ministered to by layman Jonathan Dunham and didn't have a meetinghouse until 1700.
-It wasn't until 1708, twenty years after the town of Falmouth was incorporated, that First Congregational Church of Falmouth was gathered as its own distinct body.
+The First Congregational Church of Falmouth began as an offshoot of an early congregational church located in nearby Barnstable, Mass.
+This Fallmouth branch was initially ministered to by a layman, Jonathan Dunham, and also lacked a meeting house until 1700.
+In 1708, twenty years after the town of Falmouth was incorporated, the First Congregational Church of Falmouth was officially gathered as its own distinct body.

 These records primarily document the admissions of new members, marriages, and baptisms which took place at First Church.
 Also included are records of church meetings and, to a lesser extent, records of correspondence regarding the call of their new minister, Rev. Isaac Mann, in 1780.

 A full transcription of this volume is available.